SepticNearby LogoSepticNearby.com

 Do I need a permit for septic work in Crandall?

-For routine pumping and maintenance, a permit is not required.
-However, for any repairs, modifications, or a full system replacement, you must obtain a permit from the Murray Board of Health Environmental Health office.
-This ensures the work meets state and local codes for public health and environmental safety.
+For routine pumping and maintenance, a permit is generally not required.
+However, for any repairs, modifications to the drainfield, or a full system replacement, you absolutely need a permit from the Murray Board of Health to ensure the work meets local and state environmental codes.

 Can heavy rain delay pumping in Crandall?